electyrion/designpatterns/src/main/java/factory/README.md

 ## Factory

+Abstract Factory is a creational design pattern that lets you produce families of related objects `without specifying their concrete classes`.

 Think of a car manufacturer that produces `several different models` of cars.
 Each model might have different features, such as different engines, colors, and options.
 However, all of the cars are `manufactured using a similar set of processes and techniques`.
 The car manufacturer might use an abstract factory to manage the manufacturing process for all of their different car models.

 In software development, the abstract factory pattern works in a similar way.
 Imagine you're building a software application that needs to `create different types` of objects.
 Each object might have different properties or methods, but they all need to be `created using a similar set of processes and techniques`.
 An abstract factory provides a way to `manage the creation` process for all of these different objects.